apache/beam/beam-site/contribute/contribution-guide.md

 Once the initial code is complete and the tests pass, it’s time to start the code review process.
 We review and discuss all code, no matter who authors it.
 It’s a great way to build community, since you can learn from other developers, and they become familiar with your contribution.
 It also builds a strong project by encouraging a high quality bar and keeping code consistent throughout the project.

 ### Create a pull request
-Organize your commits to make your reviewer’s job easier.
-Reviewers normally prefer multiple small pull requests, instead of a single large pull request.
+Organize your commits to make a committer’s job easier when reviewing.
+Committers normally prefer multiple small pull requests, instead of a single large pull request.
 Within a pull request, a relatively small number of commits that break the problem into logical steps is preferred.
 For most pull requests, you'll squash your changes down to 1 commit.
 You can use the following command to re-order, squash, edit, or change description of individual commits.

     $ git rebase -i origin/master